 Vancouver, Canada is said to be home to some of the best Asian food in the world.
 Everyone from the New York Times to the late/great Anthony Bourdain has agreed on this.
 On top of having a huge Asian population, Vancouver chefs have access to fresh ingredients to meet the hungry demands.
 Still, I have never really appreciated this or understood how we became so lucky.
 If only there was a way to better understand the culture and culinary diversity of this great city…?

 One doesn’t have to get too deep into A Wok Around Chinatown to see what separates it from other food tours in the city.
 The four-hour outing doesn’t start at a locally loved eatery or hidden kitchen.
 It starts with a guided tour of the world-famous Dr Sun Yat-Sen Classical Gardens.
 Why?
-A Wok Around Chinatown is a culinary AND culture walking tour.
-Chef turned tour guide Robert Sung is the best person to walk you through it all.
+A Wok Around Chinatown is a culinary AND cultural walking tour.
+Chef turned tour guide Robert Sung is the best person to walk you through everything.

 Once rated as the top urban garden in the world by National Geographic, walking the Dr. Sun Yat-Sen Gardens was nothing new to me.
 I have wandered its halls.
 I have admired its meticulously manicured miniature trees.
 That said, I did this without really understanding what I was looking at.